project-mammoth/dialed-up-ctf/README.md

   `{DialedUpCTF}ab12cd34ef56gh78`
 * For submission details see the README which will be released when the contest starts
+* A key verification tool will be released when the contest starts
 * Winners with correct answers will be chosen with the earliest submission time

 # Prizes and Such